About Marcus by Goldman Sachs

 Pro tip: Paying late on a simple interest loan means you’ll rack up interest for every day you were late.
 So, while you may not pay a late fee, the extra interest payments can add up and extend your loan, the Marcus phone rep told us.

-We believe Marcus is unique in the sense that it’s an investment bank product that’s very similar to loan products offered from peer-to-peer lenders like SoFi, Earnest and CommonBond.
+We believe Marcus is unique in the sense that it’s an investment bank product that’s very similar to loan products offered by peer-to-peer lenders like SoFi, Earnest, Prosper, and CommonBond.
 However, Marcus is linked to Goldman Sachs, a traditional bank.

 In that sense, Marcus is bringing old banking into the new era by remaining under Charles Schwab’s umbrella while adopting the online practices of non-bank lenders.